 Buying (Long) a Call Option:

 A basic option strategy to be familiar with and learn the advantages and disadvantages of is buying a Call Option (Long Call).
-Buying a call option is the opposite of buying a put option, in that a buying a call gives you the right, but not the obligation to buy the underlying futures contract at a specific strike price.
-When you buy or go long a call your outlook is “bullish” the market and you expect a rise in the underlying asset price.
+Buying a call option is the opposite of buying a put option in that buying a call gives you the right, but not the obligation, to buy the underlying futures contract at a specific strike price.
+When you buy or go long a call, your outlook is “bullish” the market, and you expect a rise in the underlying asset price.

 Steps to Trading A Long Call

 Remember that for futures option contracts in the U.S., one option contract is for one futures contract.
 So when you see a price of .20 cents for a Put option for corn, you will have to pay $1000 for that option. (.20 cents x 5000 bushels = $1,000), plus any commissions or fees.